-On the Advanced tab you can specify the port of the SMTP server.
-It is defaulted to the SMTP default of 25.
-The Put data in configuration item can also be configured to specify whether the data should be in the email body or as a separate attachment.
+On the Advanced tab, you can specify the port of the SMTP server.
+It defaults to the SMTP default of 25.
+The Put data in the configuration item can also be configured to specify whether the data should be in the email body or as a separate attachment.
 In either case, the MIME type may be specified.
 Typical entries here are text/plain, text/html or text/xml.
-Also you can enable SSL protocol and Start TLS session properties.
+Also, you can enable SSL protocol and Start TLS session properties.

 When the data is to be placed in an attachment, you can also specify the name of that attachment.

 Find Certificate By Email: Find Certificate By Domain name of the recipient’s email.

 Public S/MIME Certificate: Public S/MIME Certificate for encryption.
 Note that network paths are not evaluated in the eiConsole.

 Private Keystore (.p12) file: Path to Keystore with .p12 certificate.
 Note that network paths are not evaluated in the eiConsole.